-Vice President for Community Life and Chief Diversity Officer, and Assistant Professor of Urban Studies
+Vice President for Community Life, Chief Diversity Officer, and Assistant Professor of Urban Studies

-Dr. Daymond Glenn is the Vice President for Community Life and Chief Diversity Officer, and Assistant Professor of Urban Studies at Warner Pacific College in Portland, Oregon.
+Dr. Daymond Glenn is the Vice President for Community Life, Chief Diversity Officer, and Assistant Professor of Urban Studies at Warner Pacific College in Portland, Oregon.
 In his role as Vice President for Community Life & Chief Diversity Officer, Dr. Glenn oversees Student Affairs, Campus Ministries, and the Office of Diversity.
-Dr. Glenn has held administrative and faculty posts at various colleges where he has taught undergraduate and graduate courses on multicultural education, educational theory, and race and education.
+Dr. Glenn has held administrative and faculty posts at various colleges where he has taught undergraduate and graduate courses on multicultural education, educational theory, educational foundations, and race and education.